nroduit/viewer-hub/README.md

 - Creation of versions of Weasis launched only for certain groups
 - Live changed of Weasis properties
 - Versions management of i18n translations used by Weasis
-- Compatibility management between versions of Weasis installed on clients and versions of resources uploaded in Weasis-Manager (storage on Minio S3 + cache)
+- Compatibility management between versions of Weasis installed on clients and versions of resources uploaded in Viewer-Hub (storage on Minio S3 + cache)
 - Pacs connectors management
 - Retrieve OAuth2 tokens on IDP to enable Weasis to authenticate on dcm4chee pacs
 - Cryptography of launch urls